DSkrzypiec/blogImpl/content/post/mock-go-filesystem/index.md

 ## Mock

-In order to prepare mock for a file system we have to define an object which behaves like a file system and at the same time satifies `DirReader` interface.
+In order to prepare a mock for a file system we have to define an object which behaves like a file system and at the same time satisfies `DirReader` interface.
-As I stated at the beggining `Dir` is natural representation of a file system for me.
-Because of that my mock object will be very close to `Dir`:
+As I stated at the beginning `Dir` is natural representation of a file system for me.
+Because of that my mock object will be very similar to `Dir`:

 ```
 type MockDir struct {